airavata-courses/DevoTeam/report.md

 Evaluation: How did you evaluate your problem?
 Provide documentation that allows graders to reproduce your evaluations.

 Conclusions and Outcomes: What did you conclude based on your evaluations?
 How do you objectively substantiate your conclusions?
 Negative conclusions are acceptable if properly substantiated.

+### Security aspects of Istio:
+- Istio does provide lot of security features as well with mutual TLS and traffic routing to specific tenants and allowing JWT token access only.
+- We looked at a scenario where we can block all access to our system through our api